pirl/Oystr-Wallet-dApp/README.md

 to contribute simply make a pull request and assign it to one of the core team and it will be reviewed as soon as we have the bandwith to do so.

+## Reporting Issues

+When opening issues on GitHub please use the template located at `.github/ISSUE_TEMPLATE.md` this allows us to collect enough information to reproduce the issue and fix it in a timely manner.

 ## Gas usage statistics

 - Deploy original wallet: 1 230 162